sagarocean77/Transfer-assets-over-via-the-Polygon-Bridge/README.md

 - **Batch Minting**: Create a script to batch mint all 5 NFTs.
 Utilize ERC721A for optimal performance.

-- **Batch Transfer to Polygon**: Develop a script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+- **Batch Transfer to Polygon**: Develop a script to batch transfer all NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.
 Ensure NFTs are approved for transfer before initiating the deposit.

 ### 6. Testing

-Test the functionality of the ERC721 contract on Mumbai Polygon:
+Test the functionality of the ERC721 contract on amoy Polygon:
-- Verify balances using the `balanceOf` function on the Mumbai network to ensure NFTs were successfully deposited.
+- Verify balances using the `balanceOf` function on the amoy network to ensure NFTs were successfully deposited.

 ## Repository Structure